nitheese456/CloudComputing/README.md

 This section contains instructions on setting up the project locally.
 To get a local copy up and running follow these simple steps.

-There are two folders, web-tier and app-tier each containing their separate dependencies and code.
+There are two folders inside the project1 folder, web-tier and app-tier each containing their separate dependencies and code.
 To install the required dependencies, run

 ```